TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/secure_boot.md

 1. Field Securable (FS)
 2. Security Enforced (SE)

 HS device type have FS and SE subtypes.
 Out of the two subtypes, FS and SE, this guide talks about secure boot in an **HS-SE** device.
 If the secure device received is an **HS-FS** subtype, it needs to be converted to an HS-SE variant with the customer keys burnt into the device eFUSEs.
 This is done using a special piece of software called an OTP keywriter.
 Keywriter documentation is out of scope for this guide.

 ## Secure Boot Process

 Secure boot process, like the normal boot, consists of two stages - ROM loading and SBL loading.
 ROM loading is when the boot ROM loads the HSM runtime binary onto the HSM core, and the signed SBL binary into the primary boot core, which in most cases is an ARM Cortex R5F.
 SBL loading is when the SBL reads the signed application image from a boot media, authenticates it, decrypts it, and boots it.
 Here we describe how the secure process takes place in an HS-SE device.

+\cond SOC_AM64X || SOC_AM243X
 \note In AM243x/AM64x devices, the HSM runtime binary mentioned is the System Firmware (SYSFW) and HSM core is the DMSC Cortex M3 core.
 Hereafter for generality sake we'll use the terms 'HSMRt' and 'HSM core' but understand that for AM64x/AM243x this means the SYSFW and Cortex M3 core.
+\endcond

+\cond SOC_AM62X || SOC_AM62AX
+\note In AM62x/AM62Ax devices, the HSM runtime binary mentioned is the System Firmware (SYSFW) and HSM core is the DMSC Cortex M4 core.
+Hereafter for generality sake we'll use the terms 'HSMRt' and 'HSM core' but understand that for AM62x/AM62Ax this means the SYSFW and Cortex M4 core.
+\endcond

 ## Secure Boot Support in SDK